-- a characteristic of one of your parents you hope you never acquire
+- What is a characteristic of one of your parents you hope you never acquire?

 - In my English classes I can ask, in which dystopian world would you rather live?

 Interestingly, these questions generated a lot of excited chatter.
 So much that it made it almost impossible to get to the end of the class list.
 So we worked on some normative behaviours–“norms” that would improve the ritual.
-I asked the students what we might do to have our new mode of attendance taking be meaningful.
-They came up with a good list.
+I asked the students for their ideas and they came up with a good list.